 In the summertime, the population swells and holidaymakers and international travellers come to Tauranga and Mount Maunganui to enjoy the beach and sun.
 There’s a real buzz about the place, especially over Christmas, New Year and the January School holidays.
 A large number of cruise ships berth in Tauranga from October to April (the 2016/17 season had 83 cruise ships visiting with a passenger population of approx. 150,000).

 - Auckland is a 35 minute flight or a 2.5 hour easy drive

 - Food, craft beer and music festivals, major sporting events (ocean swimming, triathlon series, surf lifesaving, beach volleyball and more...)

 - Sea kayaking, surfing, paddle boarding, kitesurfing, powerboating, windsurfing, sailing, fishing

 - White sandy beaches, safe swimming harbour, natural salt water hot pools, a local mountain with amazing endless views

 - See stunning marine life first hand - dolphins, whales or orca swimming in the ocean

 Ideally you will hold FRANZCP and full Vocational registration with Medical Council of New Zealand (MCNZ).

-Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications, e.g. MRCPsych & CCT, which are eligible for Provisional Vocational registration (long term) or Locum Tenens registration (short term up to 12 months and takes only 30 days to process).
+Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications, e.g. MRCPsych & CCT, which are eligible for Provisional Vocational registration (long term) or Locum Tenens registration (short term up to 12 months).
 These are the specialist pathways for medical registration in NZ as a Psychiatrist.